 Enjoy a Christmas Day out in London

-Make this Christmas Day even more memorable with special tours and day trips.
+Make Christmas Day even more memorable with special tours and day trips.

-- Immerse yourself in the sights and sounds of London during a afternoon aboard a luxurious coach.
-You'll spot iconic spots such as Tower Bridge, Houses of Parliament and Trafalgar Square. or an
+- Immerse yourself in the sights and sounds of London during a aboard a luxurious coach.
+You'll spot iconic spots such as Tower Bridge, Houses of Parliament and Trafalgar Square.

 - Sing along to carols as you sip on bubbly and munch on traditional Christmas lunch in London, on a Christmas Day river cruise and guided city tour.

 - Cause FOMO back home with colourful snaps of sparkling London Christmas lights on a Christmas day hop-on hop-off bus tour.

 What is open on Christmas day in London?